Selfishness in Youth

 Selfishness and other Psychiatric Disorders

-We view selfishness as a major precursor to oppositionally defiant behaviors in children.
-If it can be properly uncovered and addressed in childhood, we believe that other childhood disorders, such as ODD (oppositional defiant behavior) can be prevented.
-Therefore, the evaluation of the degree of a child's selfishness is an important aspect of the treatment of the excessive anger in ADHD, Oppositional Defiant Disorder and Conduct Disorder.
+We view selfishness as a major precursor to angry, defiant behaviors in children which is often diagnosed as Oppositional Defiant Disorder (ODD).
+If it can be properly uncovered and addressed in childhood, we believe that other childhood and adolescent disorders can be prevented.
+Therefore, the evaluation of the degree of a child's selfishness is an important aspect of the treatment of the excessive anger in ADHD, Oppositional Defiant Disorder, Conduct Disorder, Disruptive Mood Dysregulation Disorder and possible Bipolar Disorder.

 Origins of Selfishness

 The common origins of selfishness in children include: